cheperuiz/microservice-boilerplate/Readme.md

 -   Create the needed tables for your model.
 -   Update all the tables that might need change after the model is change.

+Note that migrations are not tracked by this repository, you might want to change that behavior.

 ### First time

 -   To initialize the migrations, create the db, etc, you need to run the commands below: